wangjiongw/wangjiongw.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Department of Electronic Engineering, The Chinese University of Hong Kong, 2015 - 2020.
-Advisor: Prof. Hongsheng Li
+* 2015 - 2020 B.S. at Department of Electronic Engineering, the Chinese University of Hong Kong
+  * Advisor: Prof. Hongsheng Li
-* M.S. in The Chinese University of Hong Kong(Shenzhen), 2021 - 2023.
-Advisor: Prof. Ruimao Zhang
+* 2021 - 2023 M.S. at the Chinese University of Hong Kong(Shenzhen)
+  * Advisor: Prof. David Zhang Dapeng and Prof. Ruimao Zhang
-* Incoming Ph.D in Electric Science and Technology, Fudan University, 2023 -
+* 2023 -      Incoming Ph.D at Fudan University

 Work experience
 ======